Backpacking Bali – Epic Travel Guide + Travel Budget

 - Hotel $20 – Bali has a TON of great hotels in this price range!
 The quality of the hotel ramps up quickly and $20 – $30 is a sweet spot as far as value is concerned.
 I mean, check out this 4-star resort in downtown Kuta for $30 per night.
-I stayed here for a couple weeks during my first trip to Bali – way back in 2010!
+I stayed here for a couple of weeks during my first trip to Bali – way back in 2010!
 It’s safe to say that I’ve never received that level of quality for such a low price anywhere else in the world.

 - Food $10 – ‘Splurging‘ on a $5 dinner will up our daily food budget to $10 a day.
 Food in Bali is reasonably priced, yet delicious!

-- Drink(s) Out $5 – With this budget, we could afford 3 bottles Bintang Beer at a bar.
+- Drink(s) Out $5 – With this budget, we could afford 3 bottles of Bintang Beer at a bar.